-However, I can’t promise that Bologna will offer a respite from the oppressive heat that has been plaguing Europe this year.
-In the last week of June, temperatures in much of Italy surpassed 104 degrees Fahrenheit.
-Most Italian cities, including Bologna, were placed under a red (intense heat) alert by the Ministry of Health.
+However, I can’t promise that Bologna will offer a respite from the oppressive heat that has been plaguing Europe in recent years.

 In general, summer in Bologna can be hot, with average highs in the mid-80s during the months of July and August.
 The good news is that humidity tends to be lower in summer compared to the rest of the year.

 But wherever you travel in Italy in summer, you’ll need to find ways to avoid the punishing heat, including walking under the city’s miles of stunning porticoes.

 Note: This article has been substantially revised and updated for 2023.

 Here are some of the many opportunities to beat the summer heat in Bologna: